 Modern Strangers' mission statement is to put on a fun live show!!
 Asheville, NC, has more than its fair share of talented musicians putting on epic live shows melting faces all over town on any night of the week.
 Modern Strangers is not looking to compete in that realm.
 Modern Strangers presents a show that is meant to lighten your load and get you dancing (or at least tapping your toes).
 Danceable rock music is not easy to find anymore, and that is why people will compare Modern Strangers to bands from the 60s or 80s.

 With sets compromised of catchy original songs or quirky covers, crowds around Western North Carolina have come to expect a Jangle Pop party when these boys hit the stage.
-Modern Strangers has appeared at The Orange Peel (Gin Blossoms opening set), The Grey Eagle, Salvage Station, New Mountain, New Belgium Brewing, Altamont Theater, Jack of the Wood, The Mothlight, Upcountry Brewing, The Odditorium, Sanctuary Brewing, Blue Ghost Brewing, Innovation Brewing, Town Pump, No Name Sports Pub and many many more!
+Modern Strangers has appeared at The Orange Peel (Gin Blossoms opening set), The Grey Eagle, Salvage Station, New Mountain, New Belgium Brewing, Altamont Theater, Jack of the Wood, The Mothlight, Upcountry Brewing, The Odditorium, Sanctuary Brewing, Blue Ghost Brewing, Innovation Brewing, Town Pump, No Name Sports Pub, The Ugly Dog Pub (both Highlands and Cashiers), Oscar Blues Brewing (Brevard), 5 Walnut Wine Bar and many, many more!